alahirajeffrey/lendsquare-backend-assessment/README.md

-# lendsquare-backend-assessment
+# lendsqr-backend-assessment

-Assessment for lendsquare's backend engineer task
+**Assessment for lendsquare's backend engineer task**

+The goal of this project is to create an minimum viable product for demo credit which is a mobile lending app with wallet functionality so as to enable users

+- create accounts
+- fund accounts
+- transfer funds to other users accounts
+- withdraw funds

 ## Requirements